ioccc-src/winner/next/guidelines.md

 Honeyman to not be form Honeyman.
 This of course creates an interesting paradox known as the "obfuscated Peter Honeyman paradox".
 Should Peter Honeyman actually submit an obfuscated entry, he alone is excluded from the above, as we will likely believe it just another attempt at confusion.
-This guideline is known as the "Peter Honeyman is exempt" guideline.
+This _guideline_ is known as the "Peter Honeyman is exempt" _guideline_.

 BTW: None of the entries claiming to be from Peter Honeyman have ever won an award.
 So it is theoretically possible that Peter Honeyman